There are some simple things that you can do to stop living paycheck to paycheck.

 Start eating simply.
 Don’t eat meals that cost too much.
 Eat what is on sale.
 Be conscious of what you are cooking with.
+Make breakfasts and lunches from at home rather than buying packaged ingredients and take-out.
 It might not be your preference, but again, it is only temporary.

 Start putting a little bit of money away every paycheck.
 One way to stop living paycheck to paycheck is to create a financial cushion and one way to do that is to build a savings, even if it is small at first.

 Get creative with entertainment.
 There is a multitude of free entertainment ion most communities.
 You just need to know where to look.
 The public library is a great place to start as is the local newspaper.
 If you have a local independent paper, they also have a community bulletin section as well and they might know about things the regular paper doesn’t report and these papers are often free.

 Look for ways to lighten your load.
 You may not think you qualify for any help, but often non-profits like food banks don’t ask for any verification to get help from them.
 If you are struggling in any way, you are what these programs are designed for.
 If you feel guilty about getting help because you are not destitute, offer to volunteer your time in exchange for the help.